coleifer/peewee/docs/peewee/api.rst

       Eagerly load related objects described by a tree of :class:`Load` nodes.
-      This is a declarative, nestable form of :meth:`prefetch`: each :class:`Load` names one relationship hop and supplies an ordinary query to fetch it, and ``Load.then()`` nests a child load beneath it.
+      This is a declarative, nestable form of :meth:`prefetch`: each :class:`Load` names one relationship and supplies an ordinary query to fetch it, and ``Load.then()`` nests a child load beneath it.

       .. code-block:: python